 Built for a wine cooperative in a small village in the Ribera del Duero area, Peñafiel, Spain, Bodegas Protos is a winery designed from the concept of the wine-making process.
-The building was designed to follow the journey of the grapes from harvesting to the final process of wine bottling and packaging.
-Bodegas Protos is surrounded by several farms that grow grapes, and has been built to complement the surrounding architectural styles.
+The building was designed to follow the grapes’ journey from harvesting to the final wine bottling and packaging process.
+Bodegas Protos is surrounded by several farms that grow grapes and has been built to complement the surrounding architectural styles.

-With a construction budget of £15,000,000, Richard Stirk Harbour + Patners was commissioned to undertake the design that would see the realization of a new building to extend and modernize production facilities for a wine cooperative in Peñafiel.
+With a construction budget of £15,000,000, Richard Stirk Harbour + Partners was commissioned to design a new building to extend and modernize production facilities for a wine cooperative in Peñafiel.

-Most of the winery’s internal area is underground where the thermal mass of the ground helps to cool the wine.
-The production area is at the ground level covered by a vaulted wooden roof finished with Terracotta roofing tiles.
+Most of the winery’s internal space is underground, where the thermal mass of the ground helps to cool the wine.
+The production area is at ground level, covered by a vaulted wooden roof finished with Terracotta roofing tiles.

-Due to the growing demand for the cooperative’s wine, the new winery enables the production of one million kilos of grapes every year, increasing the company’s production exponentially.
+Due to the growing demand for the cooperative’s wine, the new winery enables the production of one million kilos of grapes yearly, increasing the company’s production exponentially.

-The underground cellar houses 5,000 square metres of space that is flexible for storing barrels and bottles of ageing wine.
-Facilities for barrel cleaning, a historical wine archive and staff spaces have been provided adjacent to the cellar.
+The underground cellar houses 5,000 square metres of flexible space for storing barrels and bottles of ageing wine.
+Adjacent to the cellar, facilities for barrel cleaning, a historical wine archive, and staff spaces have been provided.

-A sunken patio surrounded by 7.5-metre-high walls provides space for hosting events, a wine tasting room, lounge and a small auditorium.
-People in the patio are exposed to elevated views of an external garden and barrels and bottles allowing them to connect to the wine-making process.
+A sunken patio surrounded by 7.5-meter-high walls provides space for hosting events, a wine-tasting room, a lounge, and a small auditorium.
+People on the patio are exposed to elevated views of an external garden and barrels and bottles, allowing them to connect to the wine-making process.
 The sunken patio also drives natural daylight and ventilation into the underground offices.

 Project Information